brettadin/beta/IMPLEMENTATION_NOTES.md

 - _Iteration:_ Threaded spectrum discovery
   - _Checks Performed:_ Manually issued overlapping `/api/spectra` requests via a browser and `curl` to verify they complete in parallel without stalling the UI.
   - _Command Output / Evidence:_ Concurrent responses returned promptly with independent payloads, confirming the regression fix.
+- _Iteration:_ Fetch failure UX resilience
+  - _Checks Performed:_ Manually forced a `404` from `/api/spectra` via browser devtools to confirm the previous spectrum and metadata stayed visible while an error banner appeared in the status text.
+  - _Command Output / Evidence:_ Prior plot remained rendered with the new error message shown, verifying the UX regression fix.